maurges/every-rust-gui-library/notes.md

 Now this almost works, but I come back to the problem of bindings.
 How do I update the model from the delegate?

+I think I understand the problem now.
+Struct fields are not properties, so you can't bind to them.
+Kind of like qgadget situation.
+This sucks a lot.
+I wonder if a component can be a model member.
+Nope, it can't, not a valid type.
+Fuckkkkkkkkkk.

+In the end I did it the same way I did in qml: by resetting the model value on changed callback.
+Except here those callbacks are not created by default, so I had to make them and risk being wrong.
+Shit.
+I mean, bidirectional bindings are really great, so not having them at this critical junction is a strike right in the vagina and/or balls.

+Now I want to optimize it slightly, to not have to recreate the item slice on every addition.
+Also a nice practice of writing my own model and comparing that to qml.

 ## vgtk

 Another elm + gtk project.
 Again gtk3.
 I have googled why people would choose 3